dltj/dltj-blog/content/2023-03-02-issue-99-copyright-and-ai.md

 %}

 As expected, the U.S. Copyright Office rejected an application for a work from an algorithm.
-In fact, the Copyright Office has started the process of {% include robustlink.html href="https://www.cbr.com/ai-comic-deemed-ineligible-copyright-protection/" versionurl="https://web.archive.org/web/20221226010818/https://www.cbr.com/ai-comic-deemed-ineligible-copyright-protection/" versiondate="2022-12-25T20:08:15" title="TITLE-PLACEHOLDER" anchor="revoking a previously granted copyright for an AI-generated comic book" %}.
+In fact, the Copyright Office has started the process of {{ robustlink(href="https://www.cbr.com/ai-comic-deemed-ineligible-copyright-protection/", versionurl="https://web.archive.org/web/20221226010818/https://www.cbr.com/ai-comic-deemed-ineligible-copyright-protection/", versiondate="2022-12-25T20:08:15", title="TITLE-PLACEHOLDER", anchor="revoking a previously granted copyright for an AI-generated comic book") }}.

 I'm starting here because it is helpful to know whether the output of an AI system can be copyrighted when we later look at the use of copyrighted sources in AI.